benjymous/annotations/sandman/sandman.17.md

 - #### Panel 4

-  **Gaiman wrote his note over the first two lines**: "A city in which the streets are paved with time," and "A train full of silent women, plunging forever through the twilight".
+  Gaiman wrote his note over the first two lines: "A city in which the streets are paved with time," and "A train full of silent women, plunging forever through the twilight".
 Maybe he was referring to the "A Tale of Two Cities" in World's End, which has a train that is largely deserted.
 (Or maybe not.)

 - #### Panel 5